 Decided to go to a japanese fast food establishment today as I suspected that following a low FODMAP diet might be slightly easier here, but I was mistaken and should have been more aware of watching my veggies!
 I asked about wheat but thought that I could perhaps pick out any vegetables that were not appropriate for the diet, I forgot about spring onion being a staple item.
 The green parts are OK, but the meal came with all parts of spring onion, cut small, which was impossible to pick out making it quite an issue really.
 So failed here big style and I knew I had as soon as the dish was served and I could actually see the problem.
 I also noted after I had ordered that the list of vegetables were on a notice board behind the service area, perhaps I should have been more vigilant, but I had been out all day so I was really tired.
 I was annoyed with myself but I suppose we can put this down to a learning experience.
 I am also wondering why most of the noodles available in the UK are wheat based?
 Surely you would imagine that as rice is the main carbohydrate in the east that rice based noodles would be more available, despite thorough searches at supermarkets the majority of noodles are based on wheat.
 Perhaps this is because our main stable grain is wheat – does anyone else have any ideas as to the reason for the lack of rice based noodles?
 Rice based noodles can be purchased from Chinese supermarkets and health food shops if you need to have them.

-I am a state registered dietitian and advisor to The IBS Network, the UK charity for people with irritable bowel syndrome.
+I am a state registered dietitian.
 My speciality is dietary treatment of gut disorders such as irritable bowel syndrome, crohns disease, ulcerative colitis, coeliac disease, lactose & fructose malabsorption and multiple food intolerances.
 I have had lots of experience in other areas of dietetics and I wished to start this blog to spread the word about evidence based dietary treatments and dispel much of the quackery that is common with these diseases.
 All information on this site is of a general nature and is based on UK based treatments and guidelines.
 Please see your healthcare practitioner should you need more country specific information.
 View all posts by Jules_GastroRD